mParticle/docs/src/pages/developers/server/json-reference/index.md

 * Outbound JSON will include an `event_start_unixtime_ms` field.
 In almost all cases this will be the same as the main event `timestamp_unixtime_ms` field.
 It exists to support timed event use cases.
 * mParticle adds a top-level batch timestamp -- `timestamp_unixtime_ms` -- representing the time the batch was received by mParticle.
 This field is created by mParticle and should not be set manually when sending data via the Events API.
 * Some fields are set automatically by one or more native SDKs.
 For example, the Android SDK automatically sets an `activity_type` of `activity_started` or `activity_stopped` on Screen View events.
 This field is used by some event integrations to determine how to forward the event.
-* The `system_notifications` field is currently used by mParticle to forward [changes in consent state](/guides/consent-management/#forwarding-consent-state-to-partners) to some partners.
-In outbound JSON this field will be present but empty unless you are instrumenting Consent Management.
+* The `system_notifications` field is currently used by mParticle to forward [changes in consent state](/guides/data-privacy-controls/#forwarding-consent-state-to-partners) to some partners.
+In outbound JSON this field is present but empty unless you are instrumenting data privacy controls.
 * mParticle may add a top-level batch `unique_id ` field if you enter a value for the Unique ID connection setting.

 ### Outgoing User Identities